grafana/grafana/docs/sources/panels-visualizations/panel-editor-overview/index.md

 The header section lists the dashboard in which the panel appears and the following controls:

-- **Back to dashboard** - Return to the dashboard from the panel editor view.
+- **Back to dashboard** - Return to the dashboard with changes applied, but not yet saved.
-- **Discard panel changes** - Discards changes you have made to the panel since you last saved the dashboard.
+- **Discard panel changes** - Discard changes you have made to the panel since you last saved the dashboard.
-- **Save dashboard** - Saves your changes to the dashboard.
+- **Save dashboard** - Save your changes to the dashboard.

 ## Visualization preview